MihaiAC/miscellaneous-projects/django_exploration/django_notes/General notes.md

 ### REST API course thoughts ###
 (Maybe include in repo README after)
-- App structure is a mess, you can't have a Recipe app with its corresponding model defined in another app.
+- App structure is messy, you can't have a Recipe app with its corresponding model defined in another app.
 As far as I understood, apps should be package-like, in that you could import them in another application and re-use them?
 - The whole concepts of apps in Django is a bit weird.
 The naming is confusing, it seems to want to reinvent the wheel.
 Consider having a large app with submodules instead in subsequent projects.
 - Code re-usability (DRY).
 Test files would benefit from a test utilities folder.
 Instructor does address it though.
 Test files would also benefit from being able to create dummy model objects in a standardized manner.
-(TODO: improvement)
 - APIs pretty similar to each other, good practice writing the code before watching the video though.

+### Deploying a Django App ###
+WSGI - runs the Python code
+Persistent data (stateless)
+Reverse proxy (handles requests from users + serves data more efficiently than a WSGI server)

+Nginx - looks much more complex than I expected.

+### Mixins ###
+To know if two mixins compose as intended, you need to know both their implementations (and potentially tinker with them). e.g: 2x`UserPassesTestMixin` would not work together (only 1 of them will actually work, the other silently fails (?)).